What You’ll Learn 🌐

 How to analyze the transferred data?

-The filename was set to Test.
-So the name shown here is Test.192.168.10.2.
+In this example, the filename was set to Test, so the displayed name is Test.192.168.10.2.

 Why is the NET Ethernet protocol used for data transfer instead of the USB?